-Thank you Brigid for your invitation to the Great Return, for simplicity and beauty, the flowers that grow under your feet – the still waters, the wide rivers, and the flowering blossoms of Spring that will eventually yield their bounty of fruits.
-Aho to your flame and your courage.
-Embrace the warrioress within and explore the uncharted expanses of your heart without fear.
-Sweep out what isn’t serving you, and get ready to welcome the promise of Spring with a spirit that is energized from Winter rest.
+Thank you, Brigid, for your invitation to the Great Return, for simplicity and beauty, the flowers that grow under your feet – the still waters, the wide rivers, and the flowering blossoms of spring that will eventually yield their bounty of fruits.
+A’ho to your flame and your courage.
+I encourage each of you to embrace the warrioress within and explore the uncharted expanses of your heart without fear.
+Sweep out what isn’t serving you, and get ready to welcome the promise of spring with a spirit that is energized from winter rest.

 ~*~ ~*~ ~*~ ~*~ ~*~ ~*~ ~*~ ~*~ ~*~ ~*~ ~*~ ~*~ ~*~ ~*~~*~ ~*~ ~*~ ~*~ ~*~ ~*~ ~*~